iot-dsa-v2/dslink-java-v2-history/README.md

 - Status - The health or condition of the link.
 - Status Text - Description for the current status.
 - Watch Path - Path to subscribe to.
-- Data Type - The type of the data source.
+- Watch Type - The type of the data source.
 Set when the path is first set, but can be changed to override native format of the data source.
+- Watch Value - Current value of the watch path.
+- Watch Status - Current status of the watch path.
+- Watch Timestamp - Timestamp of the the watch value and status.
-- First Record - The earliest record in the history.
+- First Timestamp - The earliest record in the history.
-- Last Record - The latest record in the history.
+- Last Timestamp- The last record in the history.
 - Record Count - The total number of records in the history.
 - Timezone - Timezone of the data source.
 - Units - Units of the data source.